 - The extent to which reliable and accurate adjustments can be made to account for differences, if any, between the international transaction and the comparable uncontrolled transaction or between the enterprises entering into such transactions;

-- The nature, extent and reliability of assumptions required to be made in application of a method.
+- The nature, extent, and reliability of assumptions required to be made in the application of a method.

 SUCH RULE HAS NOW BEEN MADE APPLICABLE FOR SPECIFIED DOMESTIC TRANSACTIONS AS WELL.